awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 ## Running the benchmarks

-You can run the different benchmarks by editing their corresponding config files, then running one of those shell script (specifically, you must provide a value for all keys marked with `???`):
+You can run the different benchmarks by editing their corresponding config files, then running one of those shell scripts (specifically, you must provide a value for all keys marked with `???`):

 ```shell
 # Dataset benchmarks